curityio/mcp-authorization-secured-api/README.md

 # MCP Authorization Secured API

-How to expose an API using the draft [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.\
+How organizations can expose APIs using the draft [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.\
 The code example shows how to use an MCP server to expose existing OAuth-secured APIs to AI agents.

 ## Backend Endpoints